mclumd/baxter-demo/navigation/README.md

 ```

 Any other command input will be interpreted as a `stop` command.
+*IMPORTANT* If Baxter becomes uncontrollable at any point in time, press the `EMERGENCY STOP` button on his back (right-hand side)

 Each command will be executed until: (1) you issue another movement command, (2) you issue a stop or exit command,
 (3) you kill the program using Ctrl-C